Congress: Don't Stop EPA's Toxic Sludge Health Risks Assessment!

 Per- and polyfluoroalkyl substances (PFAS) kill.
 There is scientific evidence that these “forever chemicals” cause cancer, kidney disease, birth defects, and liver damage, and batters the immune system.

-I appreciate the work the Biden Administration has done to protect drinking water from PFAS, but the Environmental Protection Agency’s drinking water rules only target six formulations when more than 12,000 exist!
+I appreciate the work the Biden Administration did to protect drinking water from PFAS, but the Environmental Protection Agency’s drinking water rules only targeted six formulations when more than 12,000 exist!
+This doesn't matter much now that Trump's EPA is refusing to enforce the little Biden's EPA did.

-What’s worse is that the EPA still hasn’t followed through on its promise to stop the estimated 30,000 PFAS polluters from releasing it into the environment via wastewater discharged into surface waters and municipal sewage treatment facilities.
+Worse, Biden's EPA never followed through on its promise to stop the estimated 30,000 PFAS polluters from releasing it into the environment via wastewater discharged into surface waters and municipal sewage treatment facilities.

 This is unacceptable.